 What if you don’t want to go ahead and create an infographic in your marketing plan?
 Well, that’s OK as long as you highlight the data that’s key.

 Yes, it sounds a lot like infographics, but the bottom line is this: if you have no visuals in your marketing plan, it’s going to look boring.
 Even worse, a lot of key information might not be properly communicated.

 So, simply go ahead and make your KPIs and other important data stand out, making it an integral part of your marketing design plan.
-Here is an example of what you can do.

 - Design Your Marketing Plan Pages

 If you want your plan to look stunning, you might want to create cool pages as part of your overall marketing plan design.

 Just make sure to follow a few rules when designing your pages:

 - Don’t overdo it with colors – Remember the unity-contrast principle.
 Your design needs to have two dominant colors that give the impression of unity.
 But to have some contrast, you need to break these colors with one different one.

 - Include at least 3 colors – It’s the same unity-contrast principle – you need to have at least two colors and one contrasting one.

 - Keep it professional – Remember that your marketing plan is read by almost everyone at your company – from a Junior all the way to the CEO, so making sure it doesn’t look childish or unprofessional is very important.